swift-nav/swiftnav-ros2/README.md

 - [Technical Support](#technical-support)

 # Features
-- Designed for ROS 2 Humble but also works with ROS 2 Foxy
+- Designed for ROS 2 Humble but also works with ROS 2 Foxy and Galactic
-- Developed and tested on Ubuntu 22.04 (ROS 2 Humble) and Ubuntu 20.04 (ROS 2 Foxy) platforms
+- Developed and tested on Ubuntu 22.04 (ROS 2 Humble) and Ubuntu 20.04 (ROS 2 Foxy/Galactic) platforms
 - Supports Swift Navigation receivers and Starling Positioning Engine in Swift Binary Protocol (SBP)
 - TCP Client and Serial communication interfaces
 - SBP file playback